gabrielhuang/reptile-pytorch/README.md

 Currently, it runs on Omniglot but not yet on MiniImagenet.

+I have not tested the code extensively.
+Contributions and feedback are more than welcome!

 ## Omniglot meta-learning dataset

 I know there is already an Omniglot dataset class in torchvision, however it seems to be more adapted for supervised-learning